 The fly in the ointment

 All the above written is very nice and convenient for Russian travelers, owners of national rights.
 But in practice there are discrepancies with this theory.
-Some countries, despite the fact that he had signed the Vienna Convention, continue to stubbornly require the international driving permit, or even recognize only issued on its territory law.
+Some countries, despite the fact that he had signed the Vienna Convention, has not ratified it, and continue to stubbornly require the international driving permit, or even recognize only issued on its territory law.
 These requirements under international law illegal and the court proceedings are doomed to failure, however, such situation still happen, especially in Europe.
 Sometimes you can solve the problem even on the road or at the police station, proving his innocence by references to international law.
 But there is another problem.
 "Rolling" office can deny you a rental car if you do not have international rights, as it is up to them who to give a car, and who does not, and no international laws they do not decree.

 So before you go into the country, even if it signed the Vienna Convention, just in case, read in the Internet about the experience of travellers in this country and if necessary, take the money and get the international law.
 Don't spoil your mood on holiday showdowns with the police on the road, even if you are 100% right.

 Also read an official source at the UN, explaining the features of the application the separate items of the Convention in individual countries https://treaties.un.organd the Vienna Convention in the Russian language in pdf

 List of signatories to the Vienna Convention on road traffic